Lavine420/alx-low_level_programming/0x01-variables_if_else_while/README.md

-printing if number is positive,negative or zero
+assign a random number to the variable n each time it is executed